Livestock Farming Technology in Animal Agriculture

 What is Animal Genomics?

-Rex Animal Health is one animal genomics company that is on a mission to bring animal health to the 21st century by making veterinary medicine and husbandry data driven.
-Rex believes that data has the power to transform the animal health industry as it has transformed the fields of finance, weather, and human health.
-By bringing together data from various sources and time periods, the insights we produce can reshape: The way pharmaceutical companies discover new gene targets and develop drugs, the way veterinarians manage chronic diseases in animals and the way community understands and perceives animal health.
+Rex Animal Health is one animal genomics company that aims to bring animal health to the 21st century by making veterinary medicine and husbandry data-driven.
+This company believes that data has the power to transform the animal health industry as it has in the fields of finance, weather, and human health.

 Advantages and Disadvantages of Livestock Technology